-ECB's Nowotny says expects no Cyprus contagion risk - paper
+ECB's Nowotny says expects no Cyprus contagion risk: paper

-VIENNA, March 24 (Reuters) - European Central Bank policymaker Ewald Nowotny does not expect euro zone member Cyprus's economic woes to spread, he told a newspaper.
+VIENNA (Reuters) - European Central Bank policymaker Ewald Nowotny does not expect euro zone member Cyprus's economic woes to spread, he told a newspaper.

 He said Cyprus was a "special case" due to its outsized financial sector fuelled by foreign investors, in an interview with Austrian paper Oesterreich conducted on Tuesday and published on Sunday.

 "This system is certainly no longer able to continue," said Nowotny, the head of Austria's central bank.